Menu

 How to avoid gastro-intestinal problems during the London marathon?

-Posted by Nathalie Vauterin 3175 Days Ago
+Posted by Nathalie Vauterin Over a Year Ago

 Gastrointestinal complaints are very common among endurance athletes and are one of the main causes of underperformance in endurance events.
 Runner Gastrointestinal tract (GIT) distress has two main factors: Diversion of blood flow from the GIT to the muscles: When exercising at high intensity, muscles need to be supplied by oxygen-enriched blood.
 As such, our body diverts... [read more]